 Jesus talks about Himself being ‘in’ the Father and the Father being ‘in’ Him.
 Now whilst some might take this to be continuing the Trinitarian ‘evidence’ the LWs know that every word in scripture has power.
 So why is the Greek preposition ἐν (in) used?
 If the Father and the Son are one and the same why not just say that?
 This use of the word ‘in’ is demonstrating to us mere mortals the sheer intimacy of the spiritual relationship that exists between the divine Father and His divine Son.
 This is something us humans with our spirits divided from each other by our physical bodies just cannot comprehend.
 The best we can sense is the inspiration we receive from the Holy Spirit which appears to us as a purely one-way and esoteric form of communication.

 Verse 12 then goes on to further describe this spiritual relationship by relating it to those that follow in Jesus’ path.
 They too will be capable of doing the works that the Christ has done.
-So Philip would become that capable but it does not mean that Philip was also Christ.
+So Philip would become that capable but it does not mean that Philip was also Christ or Jehovah even.
 It means that he would become part of Christ’s intimate spiritual family whilst maintaining his own personal and spiritual identity.
 Further in verse 12 Christ states that He was ‘going to’ the Father.
 How could He go to the Father if He already was the Father?
 No He was treading the path to join with His Father.

 One might conclude that the Trinitarian writer of the video had cynically selected only the two verses 8 and 9 from John 14 to ‘prove’ the Trinitarian case.
 It could be considered to be the deliberate ignoring of the following verses in a godless attempt to divert good Christian folk from the truth that the Father and the Son are two separate individual spirits entwined in an intimate loving and righteous relationship.
 This, presumably, would be in support of the false Catholic doctrine on the matter.
 How on Earth (or in Heaven actually) could God presume to preside over the families of mankind if He Himself did not have His own intimate family relationships to manage?